WINKgroup/ts-swagger/README.md

 # Ts-Swagger

-Ts-Swagger is a Javascript library that converts Typescript interfaces and Express APIs into OpenAPI/Swagger JSON.
+Ts-Swagger is a Javascript library that converts Typescript interfaces and APIs into OpenAPI/Swagger JSON.

 Ts-Swagger library scans the Typescript files of interest and converts interfaces and APIs marked with specific comments.
 As a result it provides a JSON composed according to the OpenAPI 3 specification.
 Optionally generate a file with a .json extension in the project root.